Parallel-NetCDF/E3SM-IO/utils/README.md

 * The NetCDF file containing the 5 decompositions from a small I case is also available in folder `../datasets` with file named `i_case_f19_g16_16p.nc`.

+## dat2decom
+**dat2decom** is generalized from [dat2nc](#dat2nc) that can convert the decomposition data files into HDF5, NetCDF4, or BP file format, in addition to the NetCDF classic 64-bit data format.

 ### Convert the data decomposition file into HDF5/NetCDF4/ADIOS file
 The instructions below explain how to convert the data decomposition file into NetCDF, HDF5, NetCDF4, or ADIOS file format.